vrokolos/plugin.video.kmediatorrent/README.md

 How it works
 ------------
-KODItorrent is actually two parts:
+KMediaTorrent is actually two parts:
-* _KODItorrent_: the addon written in Python.
+* _KMediaTorrent_: the addon written in Python.
 * `torrent2http`: a custom bittorrent client written in Go and leveraging libtorrent-rasterbar, that turns magnet links into HTTP endpoints, using sequential download.

 If you feel adventurous, you can find the `torrent2http` and `libtorrent-go` sources at: